-Systemic inflammation means that your bodies immune system is constantly taxed because it is trying to repair all of the chronic damage that is cause by the omega 6’s in your diet, which has spread its effects to all areas of your body; joints, bones, organs, blood vessels, skin, muscles, including the heart, connective tissues, ect.
-It is well understood that systemic inflammation is usually involved in diseases such as arthritis, cardiovascular disease, diabetes, irritable bowl syndrome, high blood pressure, some cancers, memory and cognition related disorders, autoimmune diseases and other health related issues such as acne, menopause related symptoms, migraines, general aches and pains, poor recovery and increased susceptibility to colds.
+Systemic inflammation means that your body’s immune system is constantly taxed because it is trying desperately to repair all of the chronic damage caused by the omega 6’s in your diet.
+Over time, these negative effects spread to all areas of your body; joints, bones, organs, blood vessels, skin, muscles, including the heart, connective tissues, ect.
+It is well understood that systemic inflammation is usually involved in diseases such as arthritis, cardiovascular disease, diabetes, irritable bowl syndrome, high blood pressure, some cancers, memory and cognition related disorders, autoimmune diseases, and other health related issues such as acne, menopause related symptoms, migraines, general aches and pains, poor recovery, and increased susceptibility to colds.
 Need I go on?
 The bottom line is that in order to avoid disease and achieve optimal health, unnecessary inflammation is to be avoided like the plague.
-Proper intake of omega 3 can heal existing inflammation and moderate the levels of omega 6 to prevent future inflammation.
+One of the benefits of fish oil is that it can heal existing inflammation and moderate the levels of omega 6 to prevent future inflammation.

 Convinced yet?
 You need to be taking an omega 3 supplement no matter your health status, age or gender.
 Similar to the multivitamin, any drugstore brand fish oil will be sufficient.
 But with everything, you get what you pay for.
 There are high quality, purified fish oils that are available in higher concentrations, but at a higher price.
 You can expect to spend between $10 and $40 for a bottle of fish oil.
 I recommend buying the biggest bottle you can afford right now.
 Buying in bulk is the smartest choice for fish oil (keep it in the fridge), and many other supplements.
 Recommended brands include Jarrow Formulas, Kirklands, New Chapter, Cormega, Carlsons and NSI.